ahmedaq/MPF-BML-GUI/README.md

   </summary>

 1. Install the MPF-BML-GUI application as follows:
-      * Download the installer "MPF_BML_mcr.install" from http://bit.ly/MPF_BML_v1_Linux (size: ~1.8 GB) to a directory on your computer.
+      * Download the installer "MPF_BML.install" from this repository to a directory on your computer.
 Here onwards, we assume that you download it in the "Documents" folder.
+      * Go to the "Documents" folder, double click on the installer file “MPF_BML.install”, and follow the guidelines in the setup window.
-      * Open terminal and go to the "Documents" folder and type the following command (admin password on user's computer required):
+      Note: In case the installer doesn't start, open terminal and go to the "Documents" folder and type the following command:
       ```
-      sudo chmod +x MPF_BML_mcr.install
+      chmod +x MPF_BML.install
       ```
-      * Go to the "Documents" folder, double click on the installer file “MPF_BML_mcr.install”, and follow the guidelines in the setup window.
       * Please make sure to install MPF-BML-GUI in any folder other than the system folders (e.g., you can create a new folder on your Desktop or in Documents folder).
-In this tutorial, we assume that you made a folder “MPF-BML-GUI” in your “Documents folder”.
-      * Install MATLAB Runtime in the directory /Documents/MATLAB_Runtime/.
+In fact, installer will give an error if you try to install in the system folders.
+In this tutorial, we assume that you made a folder “MPF-BML-GUI” in your “Documents" folder.
+Install MATLAB Runtime in the same parent directory.
       * This will install MPF-BML-GUI as well as MATLAB runtime libraries (required to run the app).
-This procedure may take 2 – 3 minutes on a standard computer.
+This procedure may take 10 – 15 minutes on a standard computer.

-2. To run the application, open terminal and go to the directory /Documents/MPF-BML-GUI/application/ and type the following command (admin password on user's computer required):
+2. To run the application, open terminal and go to the directory /Documents/MPF-BML-GUI/application/ and type the following command:
       ```
-      sudo ./run_MPF_BML.sh /home/UserName/Documents/MATLAB_Runtime/v94/
+      ./run_MPF_BML.sh /home/UserName/Documents/MPF-BML-GUI/v96/
       ```
       where “UserName” is the name of the directory in which the Documents folder is located.
 This will open the GUI of the MPF-BML-GUI software.